jagregory/abrash-black-book/index.md

     55. [Chapter 55—Color Modeling in 256-Color
         Mode](55-01.html#Heading1)
-        -   [Pondering X-Sharp’s Color Model in an RGB State of Mind](55-01.html#Heading2)
+        -   [Pondering X-Sharp's Color Model in an RGB State of Mind](55-01.html#Heading2)
             -   [A Color Model](55-01.html#Heading3)
             -   [A Bonus from the BitMan](55-03.html#Heading4)